cviper13/mi-essential-guide/README.md

 - Causes damage to bearings and the folding mechanism
 - Causes discomfort to the rider from shaking and vibrations
 ```

-{% include note.html content="This is my note.
-All the content I type here is treated as a single paragraph. <br/><br/> Now I'm typing on a  new line." %}